 The ARC structure in Europe supports the science use of ALMA by the European user community.
 The ARC forms the interface between the ALMA observatory and the user community throughout the lifetime of a project, i.e., from proposal preparation to data analysis.
-In Europe, the services to the community are provided by a distributed network of ARC nodes at Bologna, Bonn/Cologne, Grenoble, Leiden, Manchester, Ondrejov, and Onsala, under the coordination of the ESO ARC in Garching.
+In Europe, the services to the community are provided by a distributed network of ARC nodes at Bologna, Bonn/Cologne,

+Grenoble, Leiden, Manchester, Ondrejov, and Onsala, as well as an ALMA Centre of Expertise (CoE) in Lisbon, under the coordination of the ESO ARC in Garching.

 The primary aim of the European ARC is to maximise ALMA's scientific return for European users.
 Each ARC node is staffed with scientists providing a range of experience in interferometry, (sub-)mm observing and ALMA data reduction and interpretation.
-The staff at the ESO ARC and the ARC nodes work together to provide optimal support to users during the complete lifetime of a project from proposal preparation, choice of observing modes, preparation of the scheduling blocks (SBs), delivery of the calibrated science products to the users, and, if required, additional data reduction support.
+The staff at the ESO ARC, the ARC nodes and the CoE work together to provide optimal support to users during the complete lifetime of a project from proposal preparation, choice of observing modes, preparation of the scheduling blocks (SBs), delivery of the calibrated science products to the users, and, if required, additional data reduction support.
 Furthermore, the ARC can give advice regarding observing strategies and can help with ALMA archival research.
 The ARC network organises community days, tutorials and workshops throughout Europe to reach out to the community and to train users in proposal preparation and data reduction.

 The central point of contact for current and prospective ALMA users is the ALMA Helpdesk, which is available to all registered users from the ALMA Science Portal.
-There is one Helpdesk for all ALMA users, but queries from European users will be primarily addressed by the
+There is one Helpdesk for all